 The addition of two simple elements of “cable-staying” would kill both birds with one stone, stiffening the whole of the bridge deck sufficiently, and providing means of lifting the leading edges of the cantilevers when required.
 It was achieved through the addition of two towers and two long lengths of high tensile steel cable.
 This well targeted response provided a very efficient solution, enabling the Wye Bridge to be completed successfully and in accordance with the loading criteria of that period.

 It is interesting to note that when the nearby M4 Avonmouth Bridge came to be strengthened in the 1990s (for the same reasons as the Severn and Wye Bridges), the method chosen to upgrade its load carrying capacity was, in principle, exactly the same as that used to build the Wye Bridge.
 However, in that case, the original box girders were deeper than over the Wye and so it was possible to achieve the additional strengthening using high tensile steel cables that were post-tensioned and fixed entirely within the original box girder.

 The cable stays on the Wye Bridge do not carry the whole weight of the bridge deck and the traffic, but they effectively take part of the load by adding a new set of supports.
-The tension in each cable has an upward component of force, which gives support to the bridge deck, and a component of compressive horizontal force, which is absorbed by the bridge deck.
+The tension in each cable has an upward component of force, which gives support to the bridge deck, and a component of compressive horizontal force, that is absorbed by the bridge deck.